SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 1. `debt_collector`
 1. `creditor`

+These are are considered the `prefix`es we described before. <!-- Added 04/05 -->

 **NOTE:** Do not add other details to those names.
 For example, a plaintiff that is a tenant is still just a `plaintiff` in our PDFs.

 When these are people, they have similar things we want to record about them.
 For example, their first name (`name_first`).
+These will be our `suffixes`.
 When a field is for a `plaintiff`'s first name, you will combine the two: `plaintiff_name_first`.

 These are pre-defined words you can use as field labels for a plaintiff: